The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Bridget Riley's Magenta And Yellow (signed) is estimated to be worth between £8,000 and £12,000.
-Over the past 12 months, the average selling price was £8,550 across 2 total sales.
-In the last five years, the hammer price has varied from £4,800 in December 2021 to £8,600 in September 2024.
-This artwork has shown consistent value growth, with an average annual growth rate of 15%.
-This screenprint has an auction history of 4 total sales since its entry to the market in September 2017.
-The edition size of this artwork is limited to 75.
+The value of Bridget Riley’s Magenta And Yellow (signed) is estimated to be worth between £8,000 and £12,000.
+This screenprint, created in 2002, has shown consistent value growth, with an average annual growth rate of 16%.
+This work has sold 4 times at auction since its entry to the market in September 2017.
+Over the past 12 months, the average selling price was £8,550, across 2 total sales.
+In the last five years, the hammer price has ranged from £4,800 in December 2021 to £8,600 in September 2024.
+The average annual growth rate of this work is 16% and the edition size is limited to 75.

 Unlock up-to-the-minute market data on Bridget Riley's Magenta And Yellow, login or create a free account today